 Repeat this process as necessary for each credit bureau.

 After completing the verification steps, you'll be able to review and/or dispute your credit reports online.
 You can also print or download the reports for later use.

 If you prefer not to — or you’re unable to — complete the online process outlined above, you can also request your credit reports by mail and phone.
 The company Central Source, LLC runs the website, and you can call them directly at 1-877-322-8228 to request your credit reports.

-Alternatively, you can print out and complete a physical request form, then mail it to the following address:
+Alternatively, you can print out and complete a physical request form, known as the annual credit report request form, then mail it to the following address:

 Annual Credit Report Request Service